Jimdo/metrics-analysis/README.md

 # Metrics Analysis

 This tool can be used to analyze Prometheus metrics endpoints for high cardinality.
+If you want to contribute your own changes please take a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Usage